buley/dash/README.md

 Key ranges can also be used as a key when getting (but not adding, putting or deleting) single values with object stores or indexes, in which case the programmer will recieve the first matching value for in that key range.

+### Deleting Multiple Objects From An IndexedDB Database

+> objects.delete

+### Getting Multiple Objects From An IndexedDB Database

+> objects.get

+### Updating Multiple Objects In An IndexedDB Database

+> objects.update

 IDBObjectStore https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore